10dollars/tendollars.github.io.raw/_posts/2014-11-13-amber-gordon.md

 #### Did you look to other publications or writers for inspiration?
 I initially thought of Lady Bits when I heard about Femsplain, but it's not really centralized; and the monthly theme and open call made me think about 24 Hour Mag, but you'll be releasing content regularly instead of in issues.

 I certainly listed out publications and writers I admired, I also listed publications I didn't want to imitate for x and y reasons.
 Two of those [prior] publications were [Rookie Mag](http://www.rookiemag.com/) and [The Toast](http://the-toast.net/).
-More importantly, two writers who've inspire me and I greatly admire are [Jazmine Hughes](https://twitter.com/jazzedloon) (Contributing Editor at The Toast) and [Jessica Roy](https://twitter.com/jessicakroy) (Senior Writer at New York Mag).
+More importantly, two writers who've inspire me and I greatly admire are [Jazmine Hughes](https://twitter.com/jazzedloon) (Contributing Editor at [The Hairpin]) and [Jessica Roy](https://twitter.com/jessicakroy) (Senior Writer at New York Mag).
 Both are incredibly smart, funny, and just really good women, whom without knowing I'm doubtful I'd have the courage to launch [Femsplain](http://femsplain.com).

 #### How did you settle on the idea of themed months?